Campaigning under the Lobbying Act: FAQs

 What spending is regulated?

 All costs that relate to the regulated campaign activity, including staff costs, count towards your spending limit.
 You must also include any overheads or administrative costs that relate to this activity.
-Staff costs related to budgeting or planning a regulated campaign activity also count. is available from the Electoral Commission.
+Staff costs related to budgeting or planning a regulated campaign activity also count.
+More information on monitoring campaign spending [PDF] is available from the Electoral Commission.

 Is spending on social media regulated?